 I tried earnestly to understand someone whose actions make my stomach turn.
 I wanted to know what he likes to eat (Powerbars), his favorite song (“At Last”), and his favorite books (too numerous to list).
 I wanted to try to look at him with tenderness.
 This became my strategy for making these works.
 Not to forgive, but to claw towards precision and understanding with a gentle heart.

 Buck Ellison was born in San Francisco in 1987 and currently lives and works in Los Angeles.
-He received a BA in German Literature from Columbia University, New York in 2010, and an MFA from the Städelschule, Frankfurt am Main, Germany in 2014.
+He received BAs in both German Literature and Visiual Arts from Columbia University, New York in 2010, and an MFA from the Städelschule, Frankfurt am Main, Germany in 2014.
 Recent exhibitions include the 16th Biennale de Lyon: manifesto of fragility, Musée d'art contemporain de Lyon, 2022; Whitney Biennial 2022: Quiet as It's Kept, The Whitney Museum of American Art; Made in L.A.
-2020: a version, The Hammer Museum, Los Angeles and The Huntington Libraries and Museum, Pasadena, 2021; and Antarctica, Kunsthalle Wien, Vienna, 2018.
+2020: a version, The Hammer Museum, Los Angeles and The Huntington Library, Art Museum, and Botanical Gardens, Pasadena, 2021; and Antarctica, Kunsthalle Wien, Vienna, 2018.
 Upcoming projects include a solo exhibition at Barbati Gallery in Venice in September 2023.
 Ellison has been profiled in Aperture, ArtForum, Art Review, The British Journal of Photography, The New Yorker, and The New York Times.
 His work is included in the permanent collections of the Aïshti Foundation, Beirut; The Hammer Museum, Los Angeles; Los Angeles County Museum of Art (LACMA); Museum of Contemporary Art, Los Angeles; and The Whitney Museum of American Art, New York.